Employment & Internship Opportunities

 Employment Opportunities and Internships

-Asbury Woods is seeking individuals to fill 2 full-time/seasonal positions as Nature Camp Counselors.
+Asbury Woods is excited to announce 2 full-time/seasonal Summer Nature Camp Counselor positions.
 Individuals must be engaging and creative and enjoy working with children in an outdoor setting.
-Nature Camp Counselors lead a variety of nature-based exploration activities, games, hikes, and science experiments with the goal of creating fun experiences for campers that motivate them to explore nature.
-Asbury Woods provides weeklong day camp programs for children ages 6-12.
-The general work schedule for this position is Monday – Friday, 8:00 AM – 4:30 PM.
+Nature Camp Counselors lead a variety of nature-based exploration activities, games, hikes, and science experiments, with the goal of creating fun experiences for campers that motivate them to explore nature.
+Counselors will lead weeklong day camp programs for children ages 6-12.
+The general work schedule for this position is Monday – Friday, 8:00 AM – 4:30 PM, June 1 - August 22.

-Asbury Woods is seeking individuals to fill 1 part-time/seasonal position as a Preschool Nature Camp Counselor.
+Asbury Woods is excited to announce 1 part-time/seasonal Summer Preschool Camp Counselor position.
 Individuals must be engaging and creative and enjoy working with children in an outdoor setting.
-Nature Camp Counselors lead a variety of nature-based exploration activities, games, and hikes with the goal of creating fun experiences for campers that motivate them to explore nature.
-Asbury Woods provides half day preschool camp programs for children ages 4-6.
-The general work schedule for this position is Monday - Thursday, 8:30 AM – 1:00 PM.
+Preschool Camp Counselors lead a variety of nature-based exploration activities, games, and hikes with the goal of creating fun experiences for campers that motivate them to explore nature.
+The counselor will lead half day preschool camp programs for children ages 4-6.
+The general work schedule for this position is Monday - Thursday, 8:30 AM – 1:00 PM, June 1 - August 22.

 Naturalist Internship